 I created the video at the top of this page to show to parents at our “Homework Help” educational session.

 In the beginning, some components of a structured homework program might include:

 - Numbers and Counting

 - Color Recognition- for those that need it

 - Letter Recognition

-- Books for parents to read aloud to their child (take-home book program)
+- Books for parents to read aloud to their child (See my take-home book program)

 - Last Name Identification & Writing Practice